BoningtonChen/Funtal/README.md

 Since this is just a SINGLE-PERSON-BUILD program, it is quite difficult for me to do cross-platform adaptation.\
 So the premake5 script which is used for Visual Studio to generate projects is temporarily abadoned.\
 Anyone who is specialized in C++, CMake, Lua or cross-platform program architecture is welcomed to contact me. :)

+## Technical Comments
+- I mainly use Apple LLVM Compiler on my local machine, which mainly is a 2017 MacBook Pro, however as I know if you are using other Compilers such as GCC, you might come across a bit of issues.
+- You may also get strange Inline Errors on Windows platform.
+This is quite common.
+Sometimes the .dylib and .exe can also be compiled, while sometimes not.
+Anyway this early project is still quite fragile and unstable, so please be careful with a bunch of ANNOYING ERRORS. :(

 ## Open Source LICENCE for FUNTAL
 Apache 2.0 LICENCE